top of page

 There are two categories of screen time, "passive screen time" and "active screen time".

-Screentime is OK according to the articles written by research experts.
+Screentime is OK, according to the articles written by research experts.
 Below are some interesting links, screen time recommendations, and quotes you can refer to from experts from Oxford University, researchers, and neurologists on this subject.

 Research by the Oxford Internet Institute at Oxford University, carried out in partnership with researchers at Cardiff University and Cambridge University, has found that moderate levels of screen time can have a positive effect on children’s wellbeing and mental health.